nikerla/vc-content/pages/glossary/what-is-b2b-ecommerce.md

         </ul>
     </div>
     <div class="text">
         <p>B2B ecommerce has become vital to the global economy.
 Following the most recent predictions, by 2020, all B2B ecommerce revenue will be around 6.7 trillion USD by 2020.
-We can see that this prediction can even be an underestimate, taking into the account the rapid market growth which is viewed in the past years and the amount of $5.7 trillion in revenue in 2014.</p>
+We can see that this prediction can even be an underestimate, taking into the account the <a href="{{ '/glossary/b2b-ecommerce-trends' | absolute_url }}"> rapid market growth</a> which is viewed in the past years and the amount of $5.7 trillion in revenue in 2014.</p>
         <figure style="text-align: center;">
             <img alt="What is B2B e commerce?
 B2B e-commerce examples" src="assets/images/what-is-b2b-1.jpg" />
             <figcaption>Source: Statista</figcaption>